jabamaus/jaba/README.md

   - Make _ID be id of the definition the code is in, such that it works even inside a block that is being executed in the context of a different jaba object
   - give attributes a 'title' and a 'help' string. title can be used when dumping help, help string can be used in error msgs
+- Stop profiling test as a whole.
+Add a stresstest feature.
+- Add timing info to output